Juan Zurita: Early life and career

-Zurita was born on May 2, 1917 near Veracruz, Mexico on the Atlantic Coast.
-He began fighting professionally in early 1932, on the Western Mexican coast in Guadalajara, Jalisco, Mexico.
+Zurita was born on May 2, 1917, near Veracruz, Mexico on the Atlantic Coast.
+He began fighting professionally in early 1932,at the tender age of 14 and a half, on the Western Mexican coast in Guadalajara, Jalisco, Mexico.

 Taking the Featherweight Championship of Mexico, February 1934

 Early in his career, Zurita won the Featherweight Championship of Mexico, defeating Joe Conde on February 24, 1934, in a twelve round points decision for the title.
-He defeated Joe Conde again in a rematch for the Featherweight Championship on March 11, 1939 in a twelve round points decision at the Arena Mexico in Mexico City.
+He defeated Joe Conde again in a rematch for the Featherweight Championship on March 11, 1939, in a twelve round points decision at the Arena Mexico in Mexico City.

 On January 4, 1935, Zurita defeated Pablo Dano in a ten round points decision at Legion Stadium in Hollywood, California.
 Zurita took four rounds, Dano three, and three were even.
 Zurita took the first four rounds according to the Los Angeles Times and finished strong in the final round.
 The win was significant for Zurita as Dano was the more experienced boxer and favored in the early betting.

 On February 15, 1936, Zurita defeated Californian boxer Georgie Hansford in a fifth round knockout in Mexico City.